 IoT Gateway devices sit at the intersection of the cloud and IoT device nodes or sensor devices.
 IoT gateway sends edge computed data to the cloud for further analysis and storage.
 The data collected from wireless sensor networks or the other IoT devices will be transmitted through gateways to the cloud.
 The received data is then stored in the cloud.
 The IoT data analytics continuously analyze the data and sort it by putting it into respective databases.
-The IoT analysis dashboard visualises the data from the database and starts making visuals.
+The IoT analysis dashboard visualizes the data from the database and starts making visuals.
 The data displayed in the form of visuals show meaningful information to understand it without getting confused with the values.
 This data can be viewed on mobile phones, laptops or tablets.

 Data management or organization is another element of a successful IoT dashboard.
 A dashboard is entirely functional to synchronize data from the database created at the cloud and convert it into human-readable visuals.
 But how will the user understand which data is relevant and which is not?
 Here comes the part which is played by the data organisation functionality.
 An IoT control panel should be able to sort data according to the parameters and values.
 The user should be able to emphasize, resize, or export the data displayed on the web app according to his requirements.

 Emphasizing the data refers to highlighting the essential data from a bunch of unimportant data.
 Let’s say if there is some critical situation that needs user attention immediately, but the dashboard is displaying the information in the usual way, then it might cause severe damage.
 Therefore, it is important to emphasize the data.
 This can be done by adding animations or highlighting the data with different colors, which can instantly catch the user’s attention.